 Figure 2.12 Properties window for Pipe P1.
-You may or may not see an additional tab called Cost.
-This tab is only visible if the system costs are being calculated.
+You may or may not see additional tabs, such as for Cost.
+Extra tabs will be activated if Cost calculations are enabled, or one of the modules is activated.

 The Pipe Properties window